rolandholik/BT-sphinx-docs/source/introduction.rst

-This Guide came to light as supporting documentation to my bachelors thesis, documenting my exploration of at the time of writing newly proposed Linux Security Module called Trusted Security Event Modeling (or rather **TSEM**, yeah, the full name is quite mouthful :)).
-It's supposed to give the reader better understanding of what TSEM is and how to use it.
+This Guide came to light as supporting documentation to my bachelors thesis, documenting my exploration of at the time of writing newly proposed Linux Security Module (:term:`LSM`) called Trusted Security Event Modeling (or rather **TSEM**, yeah, the full name is quite mouthful :)).
+It's supposed to give the reader better understanding of what :term:`TSEM` is and how to use it.

-TSEM comes with documentation of its own, but it can be quite daunting for newcomers and people, who just want to get their hands dirty or try to quickly grasp the basic principles of the LSM.
+:term:`TSEM` comes with documentation of its own, but it can be quite daunting for newcomers and people, who just want to get their hands dirty or try to quickly grasp the basic principles of the LSM.
 Here I'm providing a view of TSEM through eyes of a undergraduate student (me).

 Trusted Security Event Modeling -- TSEM
 ---------------------------------------

 TSEM is a newly proposed Linux Security Module.
-What makes it different when compared to other LSMs is that it uses models based on desired behaviour of the system rather than manually defined policies.
-TSEM isn't capable of access control on its own.
-It's meant to interact with a trust orchestrator (TO) that is implemented as a standalone program.
-TO handles the modeling part as well as enforcing of the model.
-Currently there is only one such program available made by the TSEM developers themselves -- **Quixote**.
+What makes it different when compared to other :term:`LSM`\s is that it uses models based on desired behaviour of the system rather than manually defined policies. :term:`TSEM` isn't capable of access control on its own.
+It's meant to interact with a Trust Orchestrator (:term:`TO`) that is implemented as a standalone program.
+:term:`TO` handles the modeling part as well as enforcing of the model.
+Currently there is only one such program available made by the :term:`TSEM` developers themselves --- **Quixote**.

 Quixote